Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

-Beyond the two anticipated phases, we uncover an intermediate phase, characterized by a singly-degenerate paramagnetic ground state appearing for $d \in (d_{c,1}, d_{c,2})$~[Fig.~\ref{fig:M2_ManyBodySpectrum}(c)].
-The change in ground-state degeneracy compared to the fractional quantum spin Hall insulator ($d > d_{c,2}$) is not merely a finite-size effect, as evidenced by the distinct evolution of the many-body spectrum under time-reversal symmetric flux insertion.
-Unlike the $4\pi$-periodic spectral flow of the fractional quantum spin Hall insulator, the unique ground state of the intermediate phase remains isolated from excited states and exhibits a $2\pi$-periodic spectral flow~[Fig.~\ref{fig:M2_ManyBodySpectrum}(d)].
-Finally, we also find that the ground-state energy derivatives and ground-state fidelity indicate a continuous phase transition at $d \approx d_{c,2}$ between the intermediate phase and the fractional quantum spin Hall insulator~\cite{supp}.
-Both the features and spectral flow of the ground states closely resemble those of the continuous transition from bilayer fractional quantum Hall states of two Pfaffian copies to an exciton condensate~\cite{PhysRevB.77.155127,PhysRevB.99.201108,supp}.
+Beyond the two anticipated phases, we uncover an intermediate phase, characterized by a singly-degenerate paramagnetic ground-state appearing for $d \in (d_{c,1}, d_{c,2})$~[Fig.~\ref{fig:M2_ManyBodySpectrum}(c)].
+Tracking the wavefunction fidelities, we find that the other low-lying states that previously belonged to the ground-state manifold of the fractional spin Hall insulator now hybridize with excited states.
+Furthermore, the change in ground-state degeneracy compared to the fractional spin Hall insulator ($d > d_{c,2}$) is not merely a finite-size effect, as evidenced by the distinct evolution of the many-body spectrum under time-reversal symmetric flux insertion.
+Unlike the $4\pi$-periodic spectral flow of the fractional spin Hall insulator, the unique ground-state of the intermediate phase remains isolated from excited states and exhibits a $2\pi$-periodic spectral flow~[Fig.~\ref{fig:M2_ManyBodySpectrum}(d)].
+The change in many-body topology is further evidenced by the spin Hall conductivity which changes from $\sigma_s = e^2/h$ for $d > d_{c,2}$ to $\sigma_s = 0$ for $d_{c,1} < d < d_{c,2}$~\cite{supp}.
+Finally, we also find that the ground-state energy derivatives and ground-state fidelity indicate a continuous phase transition at $d = d_{c,2}$ between the intermediate phase and the fractional spin Hall insulator~\cite{supp}.

+Both the features and spectral flow of the ground-states closely resemble those of the continuous transition from bilayer fractional quantum Hall states of two Pfaffian copies to an exciton condensate~\cite{shi2008phase,zhu2019exciton}.
 As we will show later, this continuous transition is consistent with our identification of the intermediate state as a superconducting phase.
+In \cite{supp}, we further present data demonstrating the enhanced transition behavior when the short-range repulsion—specifically, the zeroth Haldane pseudopotential~\cite{kwan2026regarding}—is explicitly suppressed.